Revolt of the Altishahr Khojas: Dawachi and Amursana split

-After Galdan Tseren died in 1745, the Dzungar Khanate fell into internicine warfare.
+After Galdan Tseren died in 1745, the Dzungar Khanate fell into internecine warfare.
 In the end, Dawachi, who was the grandson of Khong Tayiji Tsewang Rabtan's cousin Tsering Dhondup (大策凌敦多布), became Khan.
 His comrade in arms, taisha or prince of the Khoit Dzungar tribe, Amursana, was richly rewarded for his loyalty.

 However, in 1754, Dawachi and Amursana quarreled and the latter defected to the Qing, taking with him 5,000 soldiers and 20,000 women and children.
 He then demanded permission to travel to Beijing and seek the emperor's assistance in defeating Dawachi and retaking Ili and neighbouring Kashgar.
 Amursana's persuasive manner and Qianlongs's ambition and love for military renown meant that in the end he agreed, throwing in a princedom of the first degree (双亲王 (雙親王)), which entitled Amursana to double stipends and privileges, as a bonus.

 Surrender of the Dzungars

 In the first lunar month of 1755, two units of the Qing army, each consisting of 25,000 men carrying two months' of rations per man, entered Dzungaria from two different directions to destroy Dawachi's army and retake the territory.
 The Northern Route Army under commander Ban Di comprised Border Pacifying Vice-general of the Left Wing Amursana, Amban Sebutangbalezhu'er and Mukden Commander Alantai while Border Pacifying Vice-general of the Right Wing Salar 薩喇勒 and Minister of the Interior (內大臣) Erong'an (鄂容安) formed the Western Route Army with the West Pacifying General (定西將軍 (Dìngxī jiāngjūn)) Yong Chang in command.
 The two armies linked up at Boluotala (博羅塔拉; now the Bortala Mongol Autonomous Prefecture).
 During the subsequent march, Abagasi and Hadan among others surrendered to the Qing forces.

 On 8 April 1755, Buranidun surrendered to Salar's Western Route Army saying "At the time of Galdan Tseren, my father was imprisoned and thus far I have not been released.
 I will bring perhaps 30 of my households to surrender to the emperor and become his servants" Not long afterwards, the Younger Khoja, Hojijan, surrendered to Ban Di with Hadan.

 In May, Qing forces entered Huocheng County in Ili.
 Ban Di planned to send Buranidun to Beijing for presentation to the emperor while Hojijan would be kept in Ili in the care of the nomadic Muslim Taranchi.

 The Us Beg Khojis (霍集斯 (Huò jísī)) received orders from Ban Di to establish sentry posts on the mountain passes into the Tarim Basin.
 When a further order to prepare for war arrived, Khojis' troops hid in the woods while his younger brother was dispatched to take wine and horses to Davachi—who when he arrived was seized along with his men and his son Lobja.
 The prisoners were then escorted under guard to the Qing barracks by Khojis and 200 of his men.
 Dawachi's capture effectively marked the end of the Dzungar Khanate.